Skip to content

 3. Black

 Chinese people have always associated Black Dragons with vengeance and evil.
 In many Chinese movies, street gangs and criminal organizations often use Black Dragons as their emblem.
-More so, the criminals themselves often have tattoos of black dragons as a representation of evil or vengeance.
-In ancient China, the Black Dragon was also a sign of catastrophes like storms and floods.
+More so, the criminals often have tattoos of black dragons as a representation of evil or vengeance.
+In ancient China, the Black Dragon was a sign of catastrophes like storms and floods.

 4. White